negative-seven/meta_nestris/README.md

   - lag/crashing at high levels

 ### Known untested behavior:
+  - handling of offscreen tiles
-  - overflow for some variables, such as line count or level number.
+  - overflow for some variables, such as line count or level number